 With over 26 billion views on Youtube, cats are the most popular social media category EVER IN THE HISTORY OF THE WORLD.
 Let’s all pause and take that in (...deep processing....).

 I'm open to trying out new ideas for social media success.
-Therefore, I'll deviate from my history theme this week and instead bring to life some judgemental personal finance cats ...
+Therefore, I'll deviate from my history theme this week and instead bring to life some judgemental cats ...

 Day 1: A Solo Promotional Experience

-I posted Part 1 of this article on Twitter after I finished writing it and felt really good about its potential usefulness.
+I posted Part 1 of this article on Twitter after I finished writing it.
+I felt really good about its potential usefulness.
 When it didn’t garner a response after 40 minutes, I deleted it.